yorkulibraries/exlibris-catalogue-search-box/readme.md

 ## Setups
 ### Once installed & activated,

-**For Page**

-1. Go to the landing page (Website-Backend->Pages->your-page)
-2. Insert Wordpress 5.x Block - Widget
-3. In the block select the ExLibris Search Box

 **For Widget**

 1. Widget area (appearences -> widgets -> Drag ExLibris to sidebar)